 The abundance of sea snail is negatively correlated with winter seawater temperature (Henderson & Seaby, 1999).
 Thus since 1987 the increase in mean water temperature has resulted in generally lower numbers being captured during the 1990s and 2000s as compared with the 1980s.
 The notable exception was the winter of 1996 when low water temperatures during January triggered a sudden migration into inshore waters.
-There is no evidence that the decline in abundance in Bridgwater Bay reflects an actual decline in the population of the species within the estuary it seems to simply reflect the avoidance of shallower, warmer waters during the autumn.
+There is no evidence that the decline in abundance in Bridgwater Bay reflects an actual decline in the population of the species within the estuary, it seems to simply reflect the avoidance of shallower, warmer waters during the autumn.
 However, the loss of shallow habitat where their favoured food, shrimp, are highly abundant must surely have some impact on total population number.
-Sea snail numbers in 2005/6 were exceptionally low.
+Sea snail numbers in 2006/7 were similar to those recorded annually since 2000.